GauthierRoy/pizza_api_ml/README.md

 This project analyzes 4,040 pizza requests from the Reddit community "Random Acts of Pizza" (December 2010 - September 2013) to build a predictive model and serve it via a REST API.
 The goal is to predict whether a requester will receive a pizza based on various features like account age, posting history, request content, and timing.

+## Setup

+The project was developed with Python 3.12.11.
+You can find the dependencies in `requirements.txt`.

 ## Recommended Reading Order

 ## 📚 Challenge Question Mapping